Posted on Leave a comment

 Trim the excess rope ends as close as possible to the splice, being careful not to cut into the splice itself – this is the last thing you want after your hard work!

-8. Heat-seal the ends
+8. Heat-seal the ends (optional)

-How to whip the end of a rope
+How to whip the end of a rope to stop it fraying

 If you’re wanting to use a synthetic rope for this method, just remember to fuse the strands together with heat.
 However, this shouldn’t be done for natural rope, otherwise you’ll end up burning the ends.

-How to attach a rope end cap
+How to attach a rope end cap to stop rope fraying

-Plastic end caps can be used to stop a three-strand natural rope from fraying, being a durable method that’s most commonly used for heavy duty applications.
 Once heated up, these caps begin to shrink, moulding themselves around the frayed end of a rope to bind the loose fibres back together.
-This will secure the ends and keep the rope from fraying
+This will secure the ends and keep the rope from fraying.

 How to heat seal a rope